 This is our review of the British Airways Terraces Lounge at Newcastle Airport.

 We are currently trying to complete our collection of UK airport lounge reviews (the full collection so far is here) with the help of readers.
 Yesterday Jason reviewed the Aspire and Aspire Plus lounge at Newcastle Airport.
-Today he takes a look at the British Airways lounge.
+Today he takes a look at the British Airways business class lounge.

 The British Airways lounge in Newcastle is larger than the Aspire lounge, square in shape and well lit from both tungsten and the sun.
 That may be a more efficient use of space, packing in more seats per square inch, but I felt it would be easier to have a private conversation and “me time” in the Aspire lounges.